Email for Faculty and Staff

 - Mailbox size: 50 GB

-- Email software: Outlook or Outlook Web App recommended;the service is compatible with MAPI, IMAP, or POP protocols.
+- Email software: Outlook or Outlook on the web recommended.
 See our Choose an Email Client article.

 - Mobile devices: works with Android, iPhone, Windows Phone, and other devices that support ActiveSync.
 See how to get connected with your iOS device or how to get connected with your Android or other device.